jky01/RCAutoPilot/README.md

    The script runs RL Baselines3 Zoo with the SAC algorithm on the `donkey-generated-track-v0` environment.
 Additional arguments will be forwarded to `train.py`.

   Lane-line preprocessing using [CLRNet](https://github.com/Turoad/CLRNet) is enabled by default.
 The training script reads the `LANE_CFG` and `LANE_CKPT` environment variables to locate the CLRNet configuration and checkpoint.
 Set these variables to override the defaults before running the script.
 If the CLRNet dependencies are missing, the wrapper falls back to using the raw camera frames instead of lane masks.
   When lane detection is active, a lane-mask image is saved every five seconds in the `lane_captures/` directory (configurable via `LANE_CAPTURE_DIR` and `LANE_CAPTURE_INTERVAL`).
+If this directory stays empty, make sure the CLRNet dependencies are installed and the configuration and checkpoint paths are correct.

    If you encounter an error about `donkey-generated-track-v0` not being found, make sure the `gym-donkeycar` package is installed (the setup script installs